Buying the perfect Christmas tree and keeping it green and fresh until Santa arrives is a crucial holiday responsibility, and it requires daily care.

 13. Carry your Christmas tree into the house base first.

 When you bring a tree inside top first, you risk the branches fanning out, catching on doorways, and breaking off.
 Trunk first, the branches simply compress in their natural direction when passing through doorways, keeping the tree intact.

 14. Submerge your Christmas tree’s trunk in water as soon as you get home.

 If you can’t do this and the cut tree has gone six to eight hours without water, it’s best to make another cut an inch or so off the end.
 Otherwise, sap can start to seal the original cut, preventing the tree from taking up water and drying out sooner than it should.

 Keep your tree in a comfortable and moderate indoor climate to help it thrive throughout the season.

 Ditch the colored incandescent bulbs.
 The bigger the lights, the quicker the needles dry out.

-21. Turn your Christmas tree into a New Year’s tree.
+18. Turn your Christmas tree into a New Year’s tree.

 If your tree is still looking fresh after Christmas, turn it into a New Year’s tree!
-Hang balloons, streamers, toys or hand-written wishes for the new year.
+Hang balloons, streamers, toys, or hand-written wishes for the new year.

 19. Or purchase an artificial Christmas tree around Black Friday for $25 – $186.